Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Analysis of CGM data

-We first determine data-driven thresholds for each dataset using the $L_1$ loss \eqref{eq: loss1}, which preserves distributional shapes and is well-suited to population-wise summaries.
-The results with $L_2$ loss are qualitatively similar; see \cref{sec: supplement-real} for details.
+We determine data-driven thresholds separately for the non-diabetes and type 1 diabetes datasets using the $L_1$ loss \eqref{eq: loss1}, which preserves distributional shapes and is well-suited for cohort-specific summaries. {In the supplementary material, we provide results with $L_2$ loss (Section B.2), which are qualitatively similar, and comparison with naive pooled-quantile thresholds, which underperform DE and are also inferior to consensus thresholds in type 1 diabetes (Section B.4).}

-For the data on individuals without diabetes \citep{shahContinuousGlucoseMonitoring2019}, the four consensus thresholds $\{54, 70, 181, 251\}$ mg/dL yield $L_1 = 655.9$.
+For the data on $n=168$ individuals without diabetes \citep{shahContinuousGlucoseMonitoring2019}, the four consensus thresholds $\{54, 70, 181, 251\}$ mg/dL yield $L_1 = 655.9$.
 In contrast, our DE approach with $K=4$ attains thresholds at $\{76, 101, 124, 155\}$ mg/dL, which vastly reduces $L_1$ to $16.6$, a 97\% reduction. \cref{fig: shah_quantiles} illustrates how these narrower cutoffs more accurately capture the glucose distributions of individuals without diabetes via piecewise linearized quantiles, following the perspective in \cref{sec: quantile-linearization}.
-It also shows that the glucose readings rarely exceed 180 mg/dL, making the large consensus cutoffs of 181 and 251 mg/dL largely uninformative.
+Here, glucose readings rarely exceed 180 mg/dL, making the large consensus cutoffs of 181 and 251 mg/dL largely uninformative.
 Even with $K=2$, DE finds thresholds at $\{72, 128\}$ mg/dL achieving $L_1 = 88.9$, still an 86\% reduction relative to the four consensus thresholds.
-These data-driven thresholds reflect the typically narrower glycemic distributions of individuals without diabetes, as reported by \citet{shahContinuousGlucoseMonitoring2019}.
+These results reflect the typically narrower glycemic distributions of individuals without diabetes, as reported by \citet{shahContinuousGlucoseMonitoring2019}.